ExiaSR/cmput497_a1_yonael_zichun3/README.md

 ## Notes

 -   For evidence, we try to keep it as short as possible. e.g, `plainlist` only show the first line which contains the `predicate`, but not the objects.
+We could've gotten the whole line including all the plainlist items but DENILSON BARBOSA SAID IT'S OKAY.

 ---